I want my pond located in the lowest part of my yard..

 It’s natural to have these thoughts and concerns, but it is important to remember that a professionally-installed water garden has steps leading into the pond.
 The first shelf is only ankle high once the gravel is laid down.
 The next shelf is up to your knee, while the smallest area in the bottom is just above your knee, so it is not constructed like a swimming pool.
 We do recommend that you make your neighbors aware of the water garden and educate your own children and friends about the safety of any body of water.
 If liability is a true concern, consider the option of a Pondless® Waterfall.

-McLean, Fairfax, Fairfax Station, Fairfax County, Arlington, Annandale, Ashburn, Alexandria, Springfield, King George, Dumfries, Prince William County, Woodbridge, Bowling Green, Dale City, Falls Church, Locust Grove, Lorton, Manassas, Midlothian, Ruther Glen, Burke, Leesburg
+Great Falls, McLean, Fairfax, Fairfax Station, Fairfax County, Arlington, Annandale, Ashburn, Alexandria, Springfield, King George, Dumfries, Prince William County, Woodbridge, Bowling Green, Dale City, Falls Church, Locust Grove, Lorton, Manassas, Midlothian, Ruther Glen, Burke, Leesburg

 Call Us | (540)-372-4499